benquang/project2_tiki_api/README.md

       - 'NoneType' object is not iterable: 8
       ```
    3. Execution again for 429 & 404 ERROR products and save to CSV list of product ids:
+      We retry for list of 429 ERROR products and get more sucessfully products (2698/2810 [OK]).
+For list of 404 ERROR products (with retry request 5 times and 1 second sleep time), we found that all of them are NOT FOUND product from Tiki API, so from 200000 unique product ids, we get:
        ```
       Total of GET successfully products: 193242
       Numbers of ERROR products: 6758